qcodespp/qcodespp/README.rst

 and a very flexible database-based method for collecting data.
 See https://qcodes.github.io/ for more info.

-This package, qcodes++ (aka qcodes-plusplus or qcpp), is designed to make using qcodes as user friendly as possible.
+This package, qcodes++ (aka qcodesplusplus or qcpp), is designed to make using qcodes as user friendly as possible.
 Qcodes++ rests on the text-based data set and easy definition of loops once used in qcodes.
-It also has truly live plotting and introduces new features to streamline data acquisition.
-All features of qcodes are preserved in a qcodes++ environment, since qcodes++ wraps around qcodes and requires the latest version of qcodes to function;
+It also has excellent live plotting and introduces new features to streamline data acquisition.
+All features of qcodes are preserved in a qcodes++ environment, since qcodes++ wraps around qcodes and requires the latest version of qcodes to function.

 QCoDeS and qcodes++ are compatible with Python 3.5+.
 It is primarily intended for use from Jupyter notebooks and jupyter lab, but can also be used from Spyder, traditional terminal-based